Transport + Energy is fortunate to have assembled a group of highly experienced experts from both sectors to make up its editorial advisory board.

 While Jeremy Clarkson was pointing and laughing at electric cars, Quentin was experimenting with this new technology by driving and charging his own EVs every day.
 He’s given evidence on transport electrification to government Select Committees, House of Lords round tables and lobbied transport ministers and MPs for greater EV incentives and infrastructure.
 He won Green Fleet’s EV Champion in 2015 and was ranked 18th on Green Fleet’s list of Top 100 Global EV influencers for 2020.
 He currently drives a Tesla Model 3 everyday and owns the EV and charging campaigning website FairCharge.
 No journalist has deeper EV heritage or more passion for the subject than Quentin.

-Philip New, Chair of Electric Vehicle Energy Taskforce and CEO of Energy Systems Catapult
+Philip New, Chair of Electric Vehicle Energy Taskforce

-- Philip is the CEO of the Energy Systems Catapult.
+- Philip is the former CEO of the Energy Systems Catapult.
 The ESC was established in April 2015 with the remit to support the transition of the UK Energy System and enable economic growth from the many commercial and technological opportunities that will be created as the way we make, distribute and use energy undergoes radical change over the coming decades.

 He is a Commissioner on the global Energy Transition Commission and a member of the Global Futures Council of the World Economic Forum.
 Philip is also a Fellow of the Energy Institute and sits on various Advisory Panels.

 Before joining the Catapult Philip worked for BP for over 30 years in a range of international commercial leadership roles.
 Philip has an MA in Philosophy, Politics and Economics from Oxford University.